 - They think critically and draw on diverse perspectives that reflect an international outlook

-- Participation in the IB Diploma Programme shows that students have excelled in multiple and diverse academic challenges which is a strong predictor for success at university level.
+- Participation in the IB Diploma Programme shows that students have excelled in multiple and diverse academic challenges, which is a strong predictor for success at the university level.

 The curriculum is made up of the DP core and six subject groups.

 Made up of the three required components, the DP core aims to broaden students’ educational experience and challenge them to apply their knowledge and skills.

 - Theory of knowledge, in which students reflect on the nature of knowledge and on how we know what we claim to know.
 TOK, a course unique to the IB programme, is an interdisciplinary course intended to stimulate critical reflection on knowledge and experience gained inside and outside the classroom.
 The course challenges students to question the bases of knowledge, to be aware of subjective and ideological biases and to develop the ability to analyse evidence.
 TOK is a key element in encouraging students to appreciate other cultural perspectives.